Person-0/Person-0/README.md

 # Hi there 👋

-I'm a fresher cse undergrad, passionate software developer.
+I'm a cse undergrad fresher and a passionate software developer.

 ---